torpedro/sqlens/README.md

 requests, keyboard state, Unicode input, and rendering at different terminal sizes.

 The Python/Textual implementation was replaced in version 0.2.0 and remains available in Git history.
-The original prototype screenshot is retained in `docs/assets/screenshot-1.png` as a layout reference.
+A screenshot of the current Rust interface is available in `docs/assets/screenshot-1.png` and on the documentation page.